Wet-bulb globe temperature

-The wet-bulb globe temperature (WBGT) is a type of apparent temperature used to estimate the effect of temperature, humidity, wind speed (wind chill), and visible and infrared radiation (usually sunlight) on humans.
+The wet-bulb globe temperature (WBGT) is a measure of environmental heat as it affects humans.
+Unlike a simple temperature measurement, WBGT accounts for all four major environmental heat factors: air temperature, humidity, radiant heat (from sunlight or sources such as furnaces), and air movement (wind or ventilation).
 It is used by industrial hygienists, athletes, sporting events and the military to determine appropriate exposure levels to high temperatures.
-It is derived from the following formula: